 As you can see, our CDP can give you granular insights regarding who’s who in your database and help you turn anonymous individuals into known contacts.

-There are certainly other ways to get more information on your niche audience (e.g., market research and surveys), but its features like the Profile Recognition Dashboard that can provide you with the clearest and most comprehensive customer insights that can augment your marketing efforts.
+But it’s features like the Profile Recognition Dashboard in our CDP that provide you with the clearest, most comprehensive customer insights that can augment your marketing efforts.

 Request a demo of BlueConic’s pure-play CDP today to learn how you can gain crucial customer insights that can improve your engagement efforts.